Lucretiel/autocommand/README.rst

     from autocommand import autocommand

     def print_yielded(func):
+        '''
-        '''Convert a generator into a function that prints all yielded elements'''
+        Convert a generator into a function that prints all yielded elements
+        '''
         @wraps(func)
         def wrapper(*args, **kwargs):
             for thing in func(*args, **kwargs):